Notice Regarding COVID-19:

 EBSD TOPICAL CONFERENCE SUMMARY

-The Microanalysis Society welcomes you to the Electron Backscatter Diffraction (EBSD) 2020 Topical Conference, which will be held June 24 –26th 2020 at the University of Michigan, Ann Arbor, MI, USA.
+The Electron Backscatter Diffraction (EBSD) 2020 Topical Conference was originally planned to be held June 24 –26th 2020 at the University of Michigan, Ann Arbor, MI, USA.
 The biennial MAS EBSD topical conference brings together EBSD developers and users of all abilities, across the geosciences and materials sciences, for a three-day meeting featuring:

 - Beginner and advanced tutorials covering EBSD theory, sample preparation, data acquisition, and applications (June 24th);